 To that end, just 22 percent of Americans say they would be willing to wear a device that monitors their location and activity for the government.
 Slightly more (33 percent) of respondents say would use a wearable health and fitness monitor that provided information to a health service or health care provider.

 "The rich data created by wearable tech will drive the rise of the 'human cloud' of personal data," said Chris Brauer, co-director of the Centre for Creative and Social Technology at Goldsmiths, University of London, which conducted the research with Rackspace.
-"With this comes countless opportunities to tap into this data; whether it’s connecting with third parties to provide more tailored and personalized services or working closer with health care institutions to get a better understanding of their patients."
+"With this comes countless opportunities to tap into this data; whether it’s connecting with third parties to provide more tailored and personalized services or working more closely with health care institutions to get a better understanding of their patients."

 The research was based on the responses of 26 participants who chronicled their use of wearable technology devices for several days.